 Big Boys Episode Guide

-Big Boys: Episode One “Hello You” and Episode Two, “I Wanna Take You to a Gay Bar!”
+Episode One: “Hello You”, and Episode Two: “I Wanna Take You to a Gay Bar!”

-I remember my first week at University in Leicester like it was yesterday; of course, it was twenty-six years ago, and my memories may be clouded by the copious amounts of alcohol consumed while listening to Oasis.
-I was 19 when I started Uni, having taken a longer route into higher education via an additional year at college.
-Initially, I wasn’t sure I wanted to go to Uni at all, having changed my mind constantly in the year leading up to my arrival on campus; in fact, I had turned down a place at Lancaster months before, only to accept a clearing place at Leicester.
-But here I was, the deal was done, and as I arrived on campus with my parents in tow, a world of new adventures awaited me.
+I remember my first week at University like it was yesterday despite it being twenty-six years ago.
+I was 19 when I started, having taken a longer route into higher education via an additional year at college.
+Initially, I wasn’t sure I wanted to go to Uni at all, having changed my mind constantly in the year leading up to my arrival on campus; in fact, I had turned down a place at Lancaster, only to accept a clearing place at Leicester.
+But when I finally accepted, the deal was done, and as I arrived on campus with my parents in tow, a world of new adventures awaited me.